AngelKyriako/chat-dotnet-core/README.md

 - Common
 - Model

-Includes anything that is needed for an app to communicate with the server via.
+Includes anything that is needed for an client application to communicate with the server.

-- Http protocol
-- Websocket protocol (TODO)
+TODO: Unity support

 ### Console Demo (Console App)